List of Alex Rider characters: Alex Rider

 Alex Rider is the main character of the series.

-Alex is a teenage spy recruited by MI6.
+Alex is an early teenage spy recruited by MI6.
 Known for his intelligence, athletic and fighting skills, all of which were trained by his uncle and the SAS, Alex is seen demonstrating karate, pickpocketing, climbing, surfing, swimming and more throughout the series.
 His skills have helped him escape death multiple times.
 He also speaks several languages, English, French, German and Spanish.

-Alex's parents were killed when their private plane crashed – later revealed to have been caused by a bomb planted by Ash under SCOPIA– and he was subsequently raised by his uncle Ian Rider, until Ian himself was killed when Alex was fourteen years old.
+Alex's parents were killed when their private plane crashed – later revealed to have been caused by a bomb planted by Ash under Scorpia's orders; he was subsequently raised by his uncle Ian Rider, until Ian himself was killed when Alex was fourteen years old.
 After his uncle's death, MI6 allows Alex's best friend and housekeeper, Jack Starbright, to become his legal guardian.
 He is extremely close to Jack and was shattered by her “death” until he realised her death was faked by Julius and Razim.
 His close friends, and the only ones who know about his secret job as a spy, are Tom Harris and Sabina Pleasure.

-Alex is described as stirkingly good looking with an athletic build, dark brown eyes said to be “too serious for his face” and light brown hair.
+Alex is described as strikingly good looking with an athletic build, dark brown eyes said to be “too serious for his face” and fair hair.

 He is portrayed by Alex Pettyfer in the film Stormbreaker and Otto Farrant in the Amazon Prime TV series.